 January average temperatures at the major climate sites ranged from 5.2°F above normal in Wilmington, DE to 11.0°F above normal in Burlington, VT.
 Bridgeport, CT was record warm.

 Most areas received between 75% and 200% of normal January precipitation.

-At the major climate sites, January precipitation ranged from 75% of normal at Dulles Airport, VA to 176% of normal in Charleston, WV.
+At the major climate sites, January precipitation ranged from 83% of normal in Concord, NH to 168% of normal in Beckley, WV.